 Certifications and Degrees

-The highest-paying skill to have in this role seems to be C programming Language; employees claiming this as part of the toolbox earn a median of $122K annually.
-UNIX is considered a run-of-the-mill skill; nearly one in seven of Alcatel - Lucent's people use it regularly.
-Java, Project Management, and Linux are also desirable skills.
+The highest-paying skill to have in this role seems to be Product Management; employees claiming this as part of the toolbox earn a median of $124K per year.
+UNIX is a popular skill among Alcatel - Lucent workers, with just under one-fifth of those surveyed reporting using it on the job.
+Other skills in demand are Project Management, Java, and Linux.

 Benefits and Perks